annegautham/annegautham.github.io/portfolio/ldrone.md

 *

 <br>
-Here's a picture of the completed drone!
+Here's a picture of the completed drone (LiDAR not attached)!
 For the Star Wars fans amongst us, I found a really cool R2D2 head built using kitchen appliances, which I plan to attach to the top of the drone, because why not...

 <br>